 How do some people stay slim without dieting or exercising?

 We all know one – that lucky individual who eats whatever and as much as they fancy, does nothing more active than lift the remote control – and never puts so much as an extra inch on their waistline.
-‘She eats like a horse,’/‘He has a metabolism like a Ferrari,’/‘They’d get a bus to the next-door neighbour if they could,’ we say.
-‘It’s not fair.’
+We tend to say things like ‘she eats like a horse,’ or ‘he has a metabolism like a Ferrari,’ or ‘they’d get a bus to the next-door neighbour if they could.’
+It just doesn’t seem fair!

 With that in mind, I came up with a TV programme idea The Truth about slim people that turns the ‘why are we overweight?’ question on its head.
 It looks at how two slim people – mum of two Ann-Marie and dad of two Yemmi – have remained a steady, normal body mass index during adulthood and into their 30s.